Linear Intervals in the Tamari and the Dyck Lattices and in the alt-Tamari Posets: Introduction

 In a partially ordered set or poset, when two elements $ P $ and $ Q $ are comparable, the interval $ [P,Q] $ is the subset of all elements $ R $ that satisfy $ P \leq R \leq Q $.
 When studying a poset, one may be interested in its intervals and the simplest of them are those which are totally ordered, that we call \emph{linear intervals}.

-It is quite natural to count them when looking at a finite poset, although this has not been much studied.
+It is quite natural to count linear intervals when looking at a finite poset, although this has not been much studied.
 In this work, we are interested mainly in two classical posets on Catalan objects, namely the Tamari and the Dyck lattices \cite{tamari,stanley,bernardi-bonichon}.
-We prove that both lattices share the same number of linear intervals of any given height, where the height is the cardinality minus one.
-We also give an explicit formula for these numbers.
+Surprisingly, these two posets share the same number of linear intervals of any given height, where the height is the cardinality minus one.
+Furthermore, these numbers are very simple.
+We prove this result and give an explicit formula for these numbers.

-In fact, one can define a whole family of posets that interpolate between the Tamari and the Dyck lattices, and we call them the alt-Tamari posets.
+This coincidence was a hint that there was a stronger link between these two posets than what was previously known.
+In fact, one can define a whole new family of posets that interpolate between the Tamari and the Dyck lattices, and we call them the alt-Tamari posets.
 We define and study this family in this paper and we also prove that they all have the same number of linear intervals of any fixed height.

 There are two other families of posets that generalize the Tamari lattices, namely the Cambrian lattices of type $ A $ and the posets of tilting modules.
 The former were defined by Reading in \cite{reading1,reading2} as the restriction of the weak order on the subset of $ c $-sortable elements for some standard Coxeter element $ c $.
 The latter were defined by Happel and Unger, following work of Riedtmann and Schofield \cite{riedtmann-schofield,happel-unger} in the context of quiver representations.
 Interested readers may want to look at the survey article \cite{thomas}.